mementum/backtrader.blog/docs/posts/2015-08-05-a-zipline-rough-comparison/a-zipline-rough-comparison.rst

 The ``Zipline`` platform is listed in the ``backtrader`` `README.rst
 <https://github.com/mementum/backtrader>`_ as an open source alternative to
 ``backtrader``

-Open Source is not a war (at least for me) and if anyone finds the API, ways of doing things, naming conventions or others better in ``Zipline``, I will not preach to move him/her away from that platform or any other.

 And additionally ... if time and effort have been long invested in another platform, no matter which advantages may ``backtrader`` have, moving to it may